-The proponents of the bill in the Senate Committee, as introduced, included Bill Miller, American Subcontractors Association; SueAnn Schultz, Kansas Association of Insurance Agents; Dan Morgan, Builder's Association; and Dan Haake, Haake Foundations, Inc. Written testimony in support of the bill was received from Ken Keller, Western Extralite Company; Ken Daniel, KsSmallbiz.com; Gus Meyers, Rau Construction; Corey Peterson, Associated General Contractors of Kansas; and Chris Wilson, Kansas Building Industry Association, Inc.
+The proponents of the original bill included Bill Miller, American Subcontractors Association; SueAnn Schultz, Kansas Association of Insurance Agents; Dan Morgan, Builder's Association; and Dan Haake, Haake Foundations, Inc. Written testimony in support of the bill was received from Ken Keller, Western Extralite Company; Ken Daniel, KsSmallbiz.com; Gus Meyers, Rau Construction; Corey Peterson, Associated General Contractors of Kansas; and Chris Wilson, Kansas Building Industry Association, Inc.

-The opponents of the bill in the Senate Committee, as introduced, included Wyatt Hoch, Coalition to Preserve Freedom of Contract; Shannon Ratliff, Coalition to Preserve Freedom of Contract; and Stephen Ware, Coalition to Preserve Freedom of Contract.
+The opponents of the original bill included Wyatt Hoch, Coalition to Preserve Freedom of Contract; Shannon Ratliff, Coalition to Preserve Freedom of Contract; and Stephen Ware, Coalition to Preserve Freedom of Contract.

-The Senate Committee amended the bill to exempt construction contracts between the owner of the property and the general contractor from the provisions of the bill.
+The Committee amended the bill to exempt construction contracts between the owner of the property and the general contractor from the provisions of the bill.

 The Senate Committee further amended the bill to strike the exemption to a construction contract regarding additional insureds between the owner of the property and the general contractor.
 The Committee also made technical amendments to statutory references and dates in the bill.
-The Senate Committee of the Whole passed the bill on a vote of 34 yeas and 4 nays.

 The House Committee amended the bill by inserting the provisions that would expand the scope of the bill.
-The provisions are contained in House Sub. for SB 379.

 The House Committee of the Whole modified the definitions of mutual indemnity obligation and unilateral indemnity obligation and mandated the unilateral indemnity obligation be at the promisee's expense and be a separate liability insurance policy.
-The House Committee of the Whole passed the substitute bill on a vote of 122 yeas and 1 nay.